 2. Only the goalie may be in their team’s goal square.

 4. When the ball goes out of bounds, it’s thrown back in, as in soccer.

 – Scoring: Score one point for knocking over the opposing team’s flag.

 TRUE OR FALSE STEAL THE BACON (wide, in or out) View Video

 – Materials: large playing area, two neckerchief or bandanas of different colors, whistle

 – Method: Troop counts off by twos, and all “ones” line up on one side of the playing area, all “twos” on the other.
 From left to right, both teams then count off by ones so a number can be assigned to each Scout.
 A True/False question is read out and a number called.
 Scouts with that number have to make a choice – one “bacon” is True, the other is False.

-– Scoring: If a Scout grabs the wrong color and takes it across his team’s line, his team loses two points.
-If he grabs the wrong color and is tagged by the Scout from the other team, the other team loses two points.
-If a Scout grabs the correct “bacon” and successfully brings it over his team’s line, his team gets two points.
-If he is tagged, the other team gets one point.
+– Scoring: If a Scout grabs the wrong color and takes it across their team’s line, their team loses two points.
+If they grab the wrong color and is tagged by the Scout from the other team, the other team loses two points.
+If a Scout grabs the correct “bacon” and successfully brings it over their team’s line, their team gets two points.
+If they’re tagged, the other team gets one point.